npc-gnu/gplcalc/README.md

-# Informations about app:
+# gplcalc
-This app is a very basic GPLv3 calc.
-It can do 4 basic math operations and take squareroot l of a number.
+This is a terminal based gpl calculator app.
+This CLI-based application supports:

+- Basic arithmetic operations (+, −, ×, ÷)
+- Square root calculation
+- Exponentiation

+> **Note:** The entire application and its interface are in **Turkish**.

-# Installation
+## Installation

-1. Clone the repository by `git clone https://github.com/npc-gnu/gplcalc.git`
+### 1. Clone the repository:
-2. You can compile it by runnin `g++ -o hesap hesap.cpp` Reason of this app i deleted Xiaomi's calc app from my phone so i wanted to write an free software calculator app from scratch to use it on termux.
-But you can use it in your computer too.
-And i will still going to add new features to thiss calc too.

-Lastly: This app is %100 Turkish.
-I will make it English soon.
+git clone https://github.com/npc-gnu/gplcalc.git && cd gplcalc
+### 2. Compile it:
+g++ -o hesap_g hesap_g.cpp

+## Notes:
+ This app uses cmath and iostream libraries.
+ It is fully turkish.
+Will be english soon.
+ Fully written in C++ and written with vim, g++, archlinux,kitty terminal.

-# License:
+## License:

-This app and every part of it licensed by GNU is not Unix General Public License v3.
+This app and every part of it licensed by GNU is Not Unix General Public Lisence version 3.
+(GPLv3)